shadahmad7/testapp/README.md

 ## Overview

-Test App is a UI test app of interview using React Native CLI
+Test App is a UI test app for an interview round using React Native CLI

 ## Steps to setup